DaveBitter/graduation_internship/end_report.md

 I was pretty quick at getting to learn React Native itself.
 I have had a year and a half of experience in React with building web applications.
 I just had to figure out what was different in React Native

 The main difference was styling and not having HTML.
-React Native uses CSS in a javascript way.
+React Native uses CSS in a Javascript way.
 It uses the same logic, but the syntax is different.
 You are not able to write CSS in a regular way like you would for a web application.
 Instead, you write it in an object oriented way in Javascript.
 This was easy to pick up.

 Not having HTML was more challenging.
 I could not make use of regular HTML but had to use native elements instead.
 This limited me in a way because I like to write semantically correct HTML.
 I had to figure out what elements to use and what you can or cannot do in native development.
 Along the way I found this out and I am now much more aware of this.